odemolliens/react-native-logging-tools/REFERENCE_API.md

     - `Reactotron`: Reactotron library from reactotron-react-native (optional) (mandatory if you want plug Reactotron to your store)
     - `reactotronRedux`: reactotronRedux library from reactotron-redux (optional) (mandatory if you want plug reactotronRedux to your store)
     - `AsyncStorage`: from @react-native-community/async-storage ie (optional)
-    - `reportJSErrors: boolean`: to set to true if you want send js crash reports` (optional)
+    - `reportJSErrors: boolean`: to set to true if you want send js crash reports (optional)
+    - `isSensitiveBuild: boolean`: to set to true if you want defined some logEvent as sensitive and not send log for this one (optional)
 - `analytics: Array<Function>`: functions imported from this library (ie: `createFirebaseLogger`) to send log/analytics when you will call `logEvent` (optional)
 - `errorReporters: Array<Function>`: functions imported from this library (ie: `createCrashlyticsLogger`) to send errors when you will call `recordError` or when app crashed with a JS error (only if `reportJSErrors` is true and `errorReporters` not empty) (optional)